Old World monkey

 Old World monkeys are primates in the family Cercopithecidae (/ˌsɜrkoʊpᵻˈθɛsᵻdiː/).
-Twenty-four genera and 138 species are recognized, making it the largest primate family.
+Twenty-four genera and 139 species are recognized, making it the largest primate family.
 Old World monkey genera include baboons (genus Papio), red colobus (genus Piliocolobus), and macaques (genus Macaca).
 Common names for other Old World monkeys include the talapoin, guenon, colobus, douc (douc langur, genus Pygathrix), vervet, gelada, mangabey (a group of genera), langur, mandrill, drill, surili (Presbytis), patas, and proboscis monkey.

 Phylogenetically, they are more closely related to apes than to New World monkeys, with the Old World monkeys and apes diverging from a common ancestor between 25 million and 30 million years ago.
 This clade, containing the Old World monkeys and the apes, diverged from a common ancestor with the New World monkeys around 45 to 55 million years ago.
 The individual species of Old World monkey are more closely related to each other than to apes or any other grouping, with a common ancestor around 14 million years ago.

-The smallest Old World monkey is the talapoin, with a head and body 34–37 cm in length, and weighing between 0.7 and 1.3 kg.
+The smallest Old World monkey is the Angolan talapoin, with a head and body 34–37 cm in length, and weighing between 0.7 and 1.3 kg.
 The largest is the male mandrill, around 70 cm in length, and weighing up to 50 kg Old World monkeys have a variety of facial features; some have snouts, some are flat-nosed, and many exhibit coloration.
 Most have tails, but they are not prehensile.

 Old World monkeys are native to Africa and Asia today, inhabiting numerous environments: tropical rain forests, savannas, shrublands, and mountainous terrain.
-They inhabited much of Europe in the past; today, the only survivors in Europe are the Barbary macaques of Gibraltar.
-Whether they were native to Gibraltar or were brought by humans is unknown.
+They inhabited much of Europe in the past.

 Some Old World monkeys are arboreal, such as the colobus monkeys; others are terrestrial, such as the baboons.
 Most are at least partially omnivorous, but all prefer plant matter, which forms the bulk of their diets.
 Most are highly opportunistic, primarily eating fruit, but also consuming almost any food item available, such as flowers, leaves, bulbs and rhizomes, insects, snails, small mammals, and garbage and handouts from humans.